UdontKnowMe-git/EconoVerse/README.md

 # EconoVerse
-A fun terminal game consisting of basic economy related stuff.
+A fun terminal game consisting of basic economy-related stuff.
 Grind and Chill with other users in this fun online game!

-*Still under active development as I am still learning and new to the networking part of this project*
+*Under active development*

-**Open to all suggestions!** You too can help and contribute in this project and assist in the creation of the game
+**Open to all suggestions!** You too can help and contribute to this project and assist in the creation of the game I will happily read all suggestions or bug fixes
 ## TODO:

 ***Creating necessary modules and functions:***